 In more simple terms, the researchers follow one group who may be exposed to something and compare them to a group that does not.
 From this data, the study can tell us what the absolute risk may be from exposure to certain diseases.
 A cohort study is often undertaken to obtain evidence to try to refute the existence of a suspected association between cause and effect.

 For example, it is inappropriate to perform a double-blind randomized controlled trial with vaccines because it would be unethical to withhold life-saving vaccines from the placebo group.
 One could argue that subjects could volunteer to be in the placebo group, but that would break randomization and double-blind because there would be some unintentional bias that forms

 Thus, cohort studies (and sometimes, case-control studies mentioned above), usually with tens of thousands up to millions of subjects, can provide high-quality data refuting or supporting a cause and effect.
-We have massive cohort studies that have concluded that vaccines do not cause autism.
+We have massive cohort studies that have concluded that vaccines are not linked to autism.

 3. Randomized controlled trials with non-definitive results.

 A randomized controlled trial (sometimes called a double-blind clinical trial or randomized clinical trial) randomly places participants in two or more groups to test the effect of a particular treatment versus placebo or a standard treatment.
 This type of study uses a relatively small patient population, usually with large confidence intervals which may only suggest a clinically significant effect.

 I found it difficult to place this study at the #3 spot because the quality of these studies varies all over the place.
 But randomized clinical trials, even small ones, are substantially more useful than animal studies, so they are placed near the top of the hierarchy of scientific evidence.